usdoj-crt/beta-ada/_pages/topics/filing-complaint.md

 4CON, 9th Floor
 Washington, DC 20530

-- By faxing the completed ADA complaint form, or a letter containing the same information, to: (202) 307-1197
+- **By faxing** the completed [ADA complaint form](http://www.ada.gov/t2cmpfrm.htm), or a letter containing the same information, to: (202) 307-1197

 Whichever method you use, remember to keep a copy of your complaint and the original documents for your own records.

+If you'd like more information, our answers to common questions is a good place to look.